 By Emma Marshall

-This post contains affiliate links, including for Amazon.
+This post contains affiliate links.
 Please note that in outlining my experience in one particular hammam, I did not receive any payment or any payment in kind.
 All views are entirely my own

 We recently spent a long weekend in Marrakech.
 This is a fascinating city with a rich history and plenty of things to keep the intrepid traveller busy.